 9. When you are ready to work on tasks at home, go to your Home Projects Notebook and work on the first item in the “This Week” section.
 After you finish a task, put the form in the “Completed” section and celebrate!

 10. Meet once every week to evaluate your progress and to go through all new forms and existing forms.

 Agree on the priority of your projects so that your most urgent and important tasks are taken care of first.

 Enjoy Better Communication as You Complete Tasks Together

 This process not only helps make sure you focus on and complete your most important tasks at home, it also assures that you and your spouse better communicate, understand, and appreciate each other.
 Isn’t that what we all want?

-If you need help applying this concept, call 817.421.8780 to make an appointment with one of our team members.
+If you need help applying this concept, call 817.421.8780 to make an appointment with Dr. Davenport.